 Discussion

 Phylogenies provide insight into the relationships of species and serve as a framework for asking questions about molecular and trait evolution.
 However, phylogenetic histories can vary extensively across regions of a genome, and evolutionary relationships between species may not often be well represented by a single representative species-level phylogeny.
 Here, we combine the resources of the house mouse (Mus musculus), a major model organism in biological and biomedical research with new genomes from seven closely related species to understand the systematics of murine rodents and causes and consequences of phylogenetic discordance along the murine genome.
 These new data and analyses help to place this important model system in an evolutionary context and begin to fill the gap in sampling of murine rodents which, despite their exceptional morphological and ecological diversity and species richness, have had relatively few whole genomes sequenced.
 They further provide us with the resources to study the landscape of phylogenetic discordance across the genome, understand how recombination and natural selection shape phylogenetic histories, and evaluate how assuming a single evolutionary history can compromise the study of molecular evolution.
+Beyond studying the patterns of discordance, this work highlights the importance of a nuanced molecular evolution analysis in a biomedical model system.

 Phylogenomic relationships of murine rodent lineages from conserved genomic regions